nadiamariduena/vampire-survivor-pygame-0/LESSON_07_import-level-data.md

 > #### 🔴 While we won't delve into designing maps, understanding how to integrate them into your game is essential for creating immersive levels.

 <br>

+## 🟠 Resources for Further Learning

+#### To enhance your understanding of tile maps and how to work with them in different engines, check out these helpful tutorials: